edgexfoundry/edgex-docs/docs_src/microservices/application/services/AppServiceConfigurable/details/TargetType.md

 ## Target Type

 The default `TargetType` for data flowing into the functions pipeline is an EdgeX Event DTO.
 There are cases when this incoming data might not be an EdgeX Event DTO.
-There are two setting that configure the TargetType to non-Event data.
+There are two values that TargetType can be configured to for non-Event data.

 ### Raw TargetType